BBEK-Anand/PyTorchLabFlow/README.md

 # Credits
 - **Author:** [BBEK-Anand](https://github.com/bbek-anand) - For developing this library.
 - **Documentation:**
+  - [Saumya](https://github.com/S-aumya) - For writing the documentation.
-  - [Soumya](https://github.com/S-aumya) - For writing the documentation..
+  - [BBEK-Anand](https://github.com/bbek-anand) - For writing the documentation.
 - **Libraries Used:**
   - [PyTorch](https://pytorch.org) - For Model creation.
   - [pandas](https://pandas.pydata.org/) - For saving model history and retriving.